Skip to main content

 Check if all borrowers have signed by querying the signed field for each recipient:

-query CheckDisclosureSigningStatus($loanId: String!) {
+query CheckDisclosureSigningStatus($loanId: ID!) {

 disclosures {